UrbanOS-Public/smartcitiesdata/.github/pull_request_template.md

 - [ ] If changing elixir code in an "app", did you update the relevant version in `mix.exs`?
 - [ ] If altering an API endpoint, was the relevant postman collection updated?
+  - [ ] If a new version of `smart_city` is being used (new fields on a struct), were the relevant postman collections updated?